protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 ### JSON Options {#json-options}

-A proto2 JSON implementation may provide the following options:
+A protobuf JSON implementation may provide the following options:

 *   **Always emit fields without presence**: Fields that don't support presence and that have their default value are omitted by default in JSON output (for